hannahcancode/hannahcancode.github.io/_posts/2016-12-26-a-year-in-code-review.markdown

 **October** was potentially even bigger.
 I challenged myself to do something code related (doing, learning, talking) every day of the month (I got... close).
 But, I did some refresher front end courses (bootstrap, css, javascript, jquery), got some amazing resume tips at a Women Who Code meetup and registered for Linux Conference AU 2017.
 I started pulling apart websites to see how they were doing cool things, and managed to replicate some in easier ways.
 I also made my first ever commit to github and published my first post on this blog.

 In **November** I submitted a talk proposal to [WOOTConf][WOOTConf], and was accepted!
-So I set about fufilling the promise I'd made in my proposal, and started learning Go and arduino.
+So I set about fulfilling the promise I'd made in my proposal, and started learning Go and arduino.

 Finally, **December**.
 I gave a lightning talk at Women Who Code Sydney about my arduino adventures, and tentatively started jobhunting.
 And I bought a robot!